Space junk forces spacewalk delay, too risky for astronauts

 CAPE CANAVERAL, Fla.
 (AP) — NASA called off a spacewalk Tuesday because of menacing space junk that could puncture an astronaut’s suit or damage the International Space Station.

 Two U.S. astronauts were set to replace a bad antenna outside of the space station.
 But late Monday night, Mission Control learned that a piece of orbiting debris might come dangerously close.
-There wasn’t enough time to assess the threat so station managers delayed the spacewalk for at least a few days.
+There wasn’t enough time to assess the threat so station managers delayed the spacewalk until Thursday.

 It’s the first time a spacewalk has been canceled because of threat from space junk.